starfi5h/DSP_Mod/BulletTime/README.md

 ![Pause Mode](https://raw.githubusercontent.com/starfi5h/DSP_Mod/master/BulletTime/img/demo1.gif)

-Let user slow down game speed to reduce workload, so FPS may improve.
+Let user slow down game speed to reduce CPU workload, so FPS may improve if it is slowed down by UPS.
 Run autosave in the background.

 ## Feature